Conference Grant Information

 At the time of application submission, a copy of the approval letter must be included in the application as part of the cover letter component.
 Conference grant applications must be submitted electronically through grants.gov.
-Refer to the current funding opportunity for application and submission information.
+Refer to the most recent funding opportunity (expired Jan.
+8, 2024) for application and submission information.

 Typically, we provide between $3,000 and $25,000 per meeting, but the actual award is contingent upon availability of funds, programmatic priorities and recommendations by peer review and program staff.
 For applications in which NCATS is listed as the secondary NIH institute, center or office (ICO), we may provide the minimum of $3,000 in support.
 In general, we do not provide co-funding support in excess of the contribution made by the primary awarding NIH ICO.